-Bibles for Guys
+Bibles for Teen Boys

-This teen Bible designed for guys is similar to the girl’s version with book introductions and devos by Christian authors like Max Lucado.
+This teen Bible designed for boys is similar to the girl’s version with book introductions and devos by Christian authors like Max Lucado.
 It also highlights the scripture promises of God.
 This Bible is designed to help your guy as he is learning to become a man of God.

 This Bible is designed for a little older teen with Biblical perspectives on cultural topics.
 With over 200 “Be the Change” articles, this original text Bible is packed full of Biblically based extras.
 A great feature is the Christianity and Belief’s 101 which is sure to help your guy have a deeper understanding of his faith.

 This is a great option for the guy who does not like a lot of fuss.
-Simple and compact this is the perfect Bible to carry to church or a Bible study.
+Simple and compact, this is the perfect Bible to carry to church or a Bible study.
 Despite its simplicity, this Bible packs a lot of punch for its size.
 In addition to the complete text, this Bible includes maps, topical index, book overviews, Bible promises and advice perfect for the teen deepening his faith.

 One last thing!

 Parenting tweens/teens is a hard job.
 Thankfully God does not call us to do this alone.
 We have Him.
 When the parenting journey gets tough remind yourself this is His child, created in His image.
-Pray daily for their protection, relationships and that God would draw them closer to Him.
+Pray daily for their protection, relationships, and that God would draw them closer to Him.

 One of my favorite quotes on prayer is by Dr. Peter Kreeft.